gamesbook/pyprototypr/docs/source/basic_concepts.rst

 =====================
 `↑ <table-of-contents_>`_

 Instructions in **protograf** are termed *commands*.

-These usually are written with an initial capital letter.
+Command are usually written with an initial capital letter.
 They are effectively "imperative" in nature, causing something to happen; for example:

 - ``Save()`` - instructs the program to save the output to file
 - ``Circle()`` - instructs the program to draw a circle